 Monitoring

-On-site integrity monitors should be provided at each transmitting station, to check the transmitted signal and the data content.
+On-site integrity monitors shall be provided at each transmitting station, to check the transmitted signal and the data content.
 Additional signal monitoring is recommended using receivers placed at sites some distance from the reference station (Far Field Monitor) but within the coverage area to validate broadcast site RF and signal performance.
 Communication lines to a central control and monitoring site may link integrity monitors.
 A second control and monitoring site may be provided as a standby.
 Data may either be logged on station and downloaded periodically or passed directly to the central control site.
 It is recommended that this data be archived for a period sufficient to meet local litigation requirements.
 See also section 5.

 Validation